-The IGNITE Program seeks to complement and extend the Brown School Mission Statement by providing evidence-based, diversified instruction to students at the Brown School.
+complement and extend Brown School Mission Statement by providing evidence-based, diversified instruction to students at Brown School.
 Students shall benefit from individualized learning goals and classroom instruction to further improve academic, social-emotional, visual and musical, and wellness strengths while allowing students to confidently explore opportunities for development in a nurturing, team-based environment.

 Individualized IGNITE Learning Plans

-Students, families, and educators collaborate to create each student’s IGNITE Plan, which documents meaningful and obtainable individualized learning goals.
-To honor the Brown School’s commitment to educating the whole child in a team-based environment, IGNITE Plans mindfully encourage talent development and development opportunities across academic, social, artistic, and wellness domains.
+Students, families, and educators collaborate to create each student’s IGNITE Plan, which documents meaningful and attainable individualized learning goals.
+To honor Brown School’s commitment to educating the whole child in a team-based environment, IGNITE Plans mindfully encourage talent development and development opportunities across academic, social, artistic, and wellness domains.

 Classroom-Based Small-Group and Individual instruction

-IGNITE works weekly in K-8 classrooms to provide in-lesson differentiation.
+Members of the IGNITE team work in classrooms to provide in-lesson differentiation.
 Through collaborative co-teaching and small-group sessions, Brown School is able to accommodate students’ unique learning styles and learning rate in even smaller groups than those Brown School is known for.
 Additionally, some Brown School students are identified for small-group instruction outside of the classroom, which includes reading groups, homework help, and tutoring.